 I am an educator, native San Franciscan, product of a public school system that was more often full of challenges and poor quality of education.
 But there were those few educators that were able to reach and motivate me either with encouragement or in my need to prove them wrong about the low expectation they set on me.

-As a high school student in this school we are in today, my counselor, who I admired and that I wanted to grow up and be like him, replied by saying “don’t set your hopes to high, you’re pretty.
+As a high school student in this school, we are in today, my counselor, who I admired and that I wanted to grow up and be like him, replied by saying “don’t set your hopes too high, you’re pretty.
 I am sure you will marry well.”
 You see he had the same low expectation of me that society and even my family had of me.
 The thought in my family was that higher education was not for us, women didn’t leave home to go to college.
 You only left your home for marriage and in my opinion from one controlling situation to another.

 I couldn’t make sense of things and was completely unsure of what I wanted out of life.
 What I did learn and was able to figure out was – what I didn’t want due to my environment.
 I learned that process of imitation, and often first figured out what I didn’t want – to simply become someone’s wife or servant.